Kitaru

 MCP Server

-Query and manage Kitaru executions through Model Context Protocol tools
+Query and manage Kitaru executions, deployments, artifacts, memory, and secret creation through Model Context Protocol tools

-Kitaru ships an MCP server so assistants can query and manage executions with structured tool calls instead of parsing CLI text output.
+Kitaru ships an MCP server so assistants can query and manage executions, deployments, memory, artifacts, and project context with structured tool calls instead of parsing CLI text output.

 Install MCP support